gauravv2110/Credit_Card_Reporting_Analysis/README.md

 ---

 ## Usage Instructions
-- Open the `.pbix` file in Power BI Desktop.
+- Open the `.pbix` file in Power BI Desktop to view and interact with visualizations.
-- Use filters to explore KPIs, spending patterns, and demographic insights.
-- Analyze trends by adjusting the slicers for time, card type, and customer segments.
+- Use PostgreSQL tables (`cc_detail` and `cust_detail`) to query raw data for advanced analysis or integration into other systems.

 ---